The Complex Art of Decision-Making

 Accountability

-Therefore, we prefer decisions that are easier justifiable in the face of accountability to those with the highest benefits.
+Therefore, we prefer readily justifiable decisions in the face of accountability to those with the highest benefits.

 Decision-making in the face of conflicting cognitive forces